RESTAURANT REVIEW: KUUMBA DU FALAFEL (2016)

 Me Bld.
 1F 23-1, Shinsen-cho, Shibuya-ku.

 Open Tue-Sat, 11h-14:30h & 17:30h-21h; Sun & hols, 11:30h-19h.

 Nearest Station: Shinsen.
 Tel: 03-6416-8396.
 (Link)

 I start things off with an order of Waiola’s 100-percent coconut water (¥280).
 It’s a small serving, but the juice is sweet and refreshing, with a full-bodied flavor that pairs well with the rest of the menu.
-If coconuts aren’t your thing, Kuumba also offers a selection of organic sodas and a small wine menu.
+If coconuts aren’t your thing, Kuumba also offers a selection of organic sodas and a small wine selection.

-The main event arrives only a few spoonfuls in: Kuumba’s falafel sandwich, handed to me across the counter in thin parchment paper.
+The main event arrives only a few soup spoonfuls in: Kuumba’s falafel sandwich, handed to me across the counter in thin parchment paper.
 At first glance, it’s like a bouquet of wildflowers, and smells just as fresh.
 It’s quite a presentation—big leaves of red lettuce, lightly fried eggplant slices, fresh basil pesto, and chunks of tomatoes and cucumbers that barely fit inside.
-I’m given a tube of house-made hot sauce that’s a bit thick and hard to evenly distribute, but has serious bite and adds amazing flavor to the sandwich.
+I’m given a tube of house-made hot sauce that’s a bit thick and hard to evenly distribute, but packs serious bite and adds amazing flavor to the sandwich.

 It’s a stellar offering but a total mess to eat, which makes it especially well-suited to counter-style seating.
 And with everyone facing the same direction, you don’t have to worry about getting clocked with a faceful of hot sauce.

 Service is quick and attentive, and the menu is in both English and Japanese.
 Sure, you might need a smartphone to help you find it, but Kuumba du Falafel is well worth the effort.